We may earn a commission when you click on the affiliate links in this post.

 - Spread bread cubes in a single layer on a baking sheet.
 Bake 5-7 minutes at 350-degrees or until evenly toasted.
 Transfer toasted bread cubes to a large bowl.

 - In a large skillet, cook the sausage and onion over medium heat, stirring until evenly browned.
-Add the celery, sage, rosemary, and thyme.
+Stir in the celery, sage, rosemary, and thyme.
 Cook, stirring for 2-3 minutes.

-- Spoon into two 9×13 baking dishes and cook, covered for 40 minutes, then uncover and bake for another 15 minutes.
+- Spoon into a 9×13 baking dish and cook, covered for 40 minutes, then uncover and bake for another 15 minutes.

 Notes